zimmerman-ia/Dasmoto-s-Arts-and-Crafts/README.md

 # Dasmoto-s-Arts-and-Crafts
-Simple html / css practice project
+A simple html / css practice project from Codecademy.